utkmst/Querin/README.md

 ![alt text](https://camo.githubusercontent.com/f8b934b838ff8ba845ef97135975f8a99c1e19f3d9450893c54a2868d03b9802/68747470733a2f2f692e6962622e636f2f43356e54536e6a2f51756572696e2d6c6f676f2d66697273742d72656d6f766562672e706e67)

 # Querin🦋
-Querin is a Python-based chatbot designed to interact with users, fetch the latest headlines from the BBC website, and retrieve summaries of topics from Wikipedia.
-It's a helpful tool for quick information retrieval and exploration of current events.
+Querin is a Python-based chatbot that integrates the power of OpenAI's GPT-2 model for natural language generation, along with various features such as sentiment analysis, Wikipedia summarization, and BBC news retrieval.
+It is designed to interact with users conversationally, providing useful information and answering questions based on predefined patterns and external sources like news articles and Wikipedia.

 # Features
-Conversational Responses: Chat with Querin using a set of predefined patterns to get a natural-sounding response.
+Conversational Responses: Chat with Querin-GPT1.0 using predefined patterns for a smooth conversational experience.

-Sentiment Analysis: Querin can analyze the sentiment of your input and respond empathetically.
+Sentiment Analysis: Analyzes the sentiment of user input and responds empathetically.

+GPT-2 Powered Responses: Generates responses dynamically based on user input using the GPT-2 model.

-BBC News Headlines: Fetches and summarizes the latest headlines from the BBC main page.
+BBC News Headlines: Fetches and summarizes the latest headlines from BBC news.

-Wikipedia Summaries: Retrieves summaries of requested topics from Wikipedia.
+Wikipedia Summaries: Retrieves detailed summaries of requested topics from Wikipedia.

-Text Summarization: Uses a transformer-based model to condense lengthy text from articles into concise summaries.
+Text Summarization: Uses transformer models to condense lengthy articles or text into concise summaries.

 # Requirements
 Python Libraries
-To run Querin 2.0, you'll need to install several dependencies.
+To run Querin-GPT1.0, you'll need to install several dependencies.
 Use the following commands to set up your environment:

 pip install nltk requests beautifulsoup4 textblob transformers torch feedparser colorama

-# Additional Setup Steps
-NLTK Data: Download the WordNet data for lemmatization.
+Additionally, ensure that the necessary NLTK data and TextBlob corpora are downloaded:

 import nltk
 nltk.download('wordnet')

-TextBlob Corpora: Download necessary data for TextBlob to perform sentiment analysis.
+For TextBlob:
 python -m textblob.download_corpora

+Optional: Setting Up a Virtual Environment

-Virtual Environment (Optional): It's recommended to use a virtual environment to manage dependencies:
+It's recommended to use a virtual environment to manage dependencies:

 python -m venv querin_env

 source querin_env/bin/activate  # For Linux/Mac

 querin_env\Scripts\activate  # For Windows

 # Usage
 Clone the Repository: